 CIPO 4105: LATIN AMERICAN POLITICAL SYSTEMS, three (3) credits, three (3) lecture hours per week.
-Pre-requisite: CIPO 3011.
 Study of the political systems of the principal Latin American countries.
 Social and historical backgrounds will be analyzed, as will relationship between the social and political systems in each case.

 - CIPO 4115: INTERNATIONAL RELATIONS OF LATIN AMERICA AND THE CARIBBEAN, three (3) credits, three (3) lecture hours per week.
-Pre-requisite: CIPO 3011 and the professor's permission.
 A study of the development and the current state of the relations between Latin American countries between themselves, with Anglo-America and the Caribbean. - CIPO 4135: LATIN AMERICAN POLITICAL THOUGHT, three (3) credits, three (3) lecture hours per week.
-Pre-requisite: CIPO 3011.
 The principal schools of political thought that dominated Latin America in the Twentieth Century.
-Analysis of representative authors on the Mexican Revolution, "aprismo", "peronismo", contemporary movements such as the democratic left, "fidelismo" and communism the right wing oligarchy and the function of the military in politics. - CIPO 4225: PROBLEMS OF SPANISH AMERICA, three (3) credits, three (3) lecture hours per week.
-Pre-requisite: CIPO 3011.
+Analysis of representative authors on the Mexican Revolution, "aprismo", "peronismo", contemporary movements such as the democratic left, "fidelismo" and communism the right wing oligarchy and the function of the military in politics.

+- CIPO 4225: PROBLEMS OF SPANISH AMERICA, three (3) credits, three (3) lecture hours per week.
 Critical analysis of the principal political, economic, social and cultural problems of developing countries, with special reference to Central America. - CIPO 4325: MARXIST THOUGHT, three (3) credits, three (3) lecture hours per week.
-Prerequisite: CIPO 3011.
 Critical examination of some of the aspects of Marxist theory, specially the analysis of the works of Karl Marx. - CIPO 4475: THE PROBLEM OF COLONIAL DEPENDENCE IN LATIN AMERICA, three (3) credits, three (3) lecture hours per week.
-Pre-requisite: CIPO 3011.
 This course has three principal objectives: (1) all dependence theories will be analyzed and compared, studying, among other aspects dependence in contrast to classical colonialism and neo-colonialism, (2) the dimensions of this problems in Latin America.
 Economic, social and cultural aspects will be particularly examined, and (3) the student will be stimulated and guided to write a monograph in which all these aspects are researched in relation to the concrete experience of a particular Latin American society. - CIPO 4585: SOCIAL CHANGE AND POLITICAL DEVELOPMENT IN LATIN AMERICA, three (3) credits, three (3) lecture hours per week.
 Critical analysis of the theories of social change and political development.
 Emphasis will be given to those elements of social and political change which bear on the level of political participation.
 The applicability of these theories will then be studied and their usefulness as an analytical scheme to explain the peculiarities of the political evolution in different Latin American countries. - CIPO 4655: SOCIOLOGÍA POLÍTICA LATINOAMERICANA, (3) credits, three (3) contact hours per week.
 Description and analysis of main political phenomena present in contemporary Latin America. - CIPO 4665: LATIN AMERICAN POLITICAL SOCIOLOGY, three (3) credits, three (3) lecture hours per week.
-Pre-requisite: Only for senior students.
 Description and analysis of the political phenomena in Latin America; factors, problems and its viability.
 Integration and a socio-cultural, economic and political function. - CIPO 4715: NATIONALISM, COLONIALISM AND IMPERIALISM, three (3) credits, three (3) lecture hours per week.
-Pre-requisite: Having passed as least one other course in political sciences.
 The imperialist ideas, theories, experiences and behavior.
 The development of the study of these phenomena, starting from traditional, historical and institutional political viewpoints, and the new contributions of psychology and political sociology.

 CIPO 4725: SEMINAR: POLITICAL THOUGHT IN THE CARIBBEAN, three (3) credits, three (3) lecture hours per week.
-Pre-requisite: Department chair's permission.
 Critical and intensive analysis of some of the works of some of the principal exponents of political thought in the Caribbean area.
 (Each semester, the professor and his/her students will choose the authors they wish to study).